Pyosch/Sectorcoupling-Loadshapegenerator/README.md

 The code is written to be executed in Jupyter Notebook.
 The new csv-file is designed to work together with PyPSA for powerflow calculations.
 Therefore the unit is MW! https://github.com/PyPSA/PyPSA

+The folder literature contains some references to the calculations made by the loadshape generator.
+"Kapitel 5: Lastprofilgenerator.pdf" contains a detailled explanation of the loadshape generator, but it is in German for now.